Analysis | Biden just set a very high bar for when he thinks he will have achieved unity

 “To restore the soul and secure the future of America requires so much more than words,” he said in his inaugural address.
 “It requires the most elusive of all things in a democracy: unity.”

-In the days after he was inaugurated, Biden’s critics seized upon his calls for unity as a way to bash him for enacting policies he’d promised on the campaign trail or for deciding not to continue policies implemented by Trump.
+In the days after he was inaugurated, Biden’s critics seized upon his calls for unity as a way to bash him for enacting policies he had promised on the campaign trail or for deciding not to continue policies implemented by Trump.
 Pulling back Trump’s highly divisive ban on travel from many Muslim-majority countries was cast as undermining Biden’s pledge to unite the country by none other than former Trump adviser Stephen Miller, neatly encapsulating how the call for unity could be exploited for bad-faith rhetoric.

 That, of course, is the problem with calls for unity: You can’t unify all by yourself.
-Unity either demands compromise or it necessitates complete surrender.
-As his team explained to The Post during the campaign, Biden hopes that addressing the problems plaguing the country will force unity from the bottom up.
+Unity either demands compromise or necessitates complete surrender.
+As his team explained to The Washington Post during the campaign, Biden hopes that addressing the problems plaguing the country will force unity from the bottom up.
 But that will often mean passing legislation, and if congressional Republicans learned any political lesson from the Obama administration, it’s that resisting a Democratic president’s initiatives can lead to a sense that change is needed — and then lead to Republican control of the House and the Senate.

 Speaking to reporters on Monday, Biden may have made things a bit harder for himself still.
-An administration which has been very careful about managing expectations just established a high bar for working with its opponents.
+An administration that has been very careful about managing expectations just established a high bar for working with its opponents.

 Asked by The Post’s Annie Linskey how he would measure success at unifying the country, Biden first suggested that a reduction in the omnipresent nastiness in politics would be one standard.